Tubsamon/CRM-Workshop/README.md

 # BADS7105 CRM Analytics and Intelligence

-## This repository is the part of BADS 7105 CRM Analytics dnd Intelligence, NIDA
+## This repository is the part of BADS 7105 CRM Analytics and Intelligence, NIDA
 ### 6210422010 TUBSAMON DUSITSOPITTAWONG

 For 12 workshops as below lists :